wayfair-archive/tungstenjs/docs/views.md

 ### `postInitialize`

 Any logic that should happen in the view's initialization should be done in a `postInitialize` method on the view.
 Never override `initialize`.
-If extending a view that already implements `postInitialize`, consider adding `MyView.prototype.postInitialize.apply(this);` in the extended view's `postInitialize` method.
+If extending a view that already implements `postInitialize`, consider adding `MyView.prototype.postInitialize.apply(this);` in the extended view's `postInitialize` method (where `MyView` is the view being inherited from).

 ### `postRender`